 Using the Worksheet: "Budgeting on a Minimum Wage Income" analyze Zoey's mom's budget constraints, examine what it would take to save money for a washing machine, and discuss the consequences.
+Then analyze Matt's parents' budget and compare/contrast the two budgets.

-See Worksheet: Budgeting on a Minimum Wage Income
+See Worksheet: Budgeting on a Minimum Wage Vs. a Middle Class Income